MontpellierRessourcesImagerie/ij-macro-programming-workshop/docs/Readme.md

 # Next session

 The next in-person session will be the 18.05-20.05.
-The deadline for submission is Friday, May 6, 2022 at [ateliers-technologiques@biocampus.cnrs.fr](mailto:ateliers-technologiques@biocampus.cnrs.fr)
+The deadline for submission is Friday, May 6, 2022.
+Please pre-register at https://sondage.umontpellier.fr/ls/index.php/724251?lang=fr.
+Address questions about the resgistration to
+[ateliers-technologiques@biocampus.cnrs.fr](mailto:ateliers-technologiques@biocampus.cnrs.fr)

 # Further macro programming resources (third party):